-4.7 The district provides emergency response agencies with floor plans and blueprints as appropriate.
+4.8 8.
+The district provides emergency response agencies with floor plans and blueprints as appropriate.

 - a.
 The district provides floor plans of each educational facility to local law enforcement agencies and fire departments.: Yes - b.
 The district has construction documents (plans and specifications) of each educational facility readily available for review during an emergency.: Yes - c.
-A back-up set of construction documents is stored in at least one other remote, secure location off-site.: Yes
+A back-up set of construction documents is stored in at least one other remote, secure location off-site.: Yes - d.
+The school safety specialist has coordinated with appropriate public safety agencies that are designated as first responders to a school's campus to conduct a tour of such campus once every three years, at minimum and provide recommendations related to school safety.: Yes